How America Has Changed During Trump's First Year In Office, By The Numbers

 Immigration

 One of Trump's main campaign promises was to crack down on immigration, and on two counts, immigration has fallen.
 Trump reduced the number of refugees admitted, bringing that figure down significantly in 2017 from one year prior.
 And the number of apprehensions of people entering the country illegally at the southwestern border has fallen off in a huge way.
-That's in part because the Trump administration has focused heavily on enforcement, but it's also in some part also because of improved economies in Latin America — meaning fewer people with reasons to leave — according to the Bipartisan Policy Center.
+That's in part because the Trump administration has focused heavily on enforcement.
+In addition, improved economies in Latin America give fewer people with reasons to leave, according to the Bipartisan Policy Center.

 Loading...

-NPR's Rebecca Hersher, Hannah Bloch and Alison Kodjak, Joel Rose and Richard Gonzales contributed to this report.
+NPR's Rebecca Hersher, Hannah Bloch, Alison Kodjak, Joel Rose and Richard Gonzales contributed to this report.